Zog I: Former heir presumptive

-Prior to the birth of Prince Leka, the position of heir presumptive was held by Tati Esad Murad Kryziu, Prince of Kosova, who was born on the 24th of December 1923 in Tirana, and who was the son of the King's sister, Princess Nafije.
+Prior to the birth of Prince Leka, the position of heir presumptive was held by Tati Esad Murad Kryziu, who was born on 24 December 1923 in Tirana, and who was the son of the King's sister, Princess Nafije.
 He became an honorary General of the Royal Albanian Army in 1928, at age five.
 He was made Heir Presumptive with the style of His Highness and title of "Prince of Kosova" (Princ i Kosovës) in 1931.
 After the royal house's exile, he moved to France, where he died in August 1993, aged 69.

 Life in exile and death

 The royal family fled to the Kingdom of Greece.
 Zog, speaking a few days after his arrival there, characterized Hitler and Mussolini as madmen facing "two fools who sleep": Chamberlain and Daladier.
 Zog went on to declare, "We prefer to die, from the littlest child to the oldest man, to show our independence is not for sale."
 The world, aware that Zog and his entourage had carried off most of the Albanian treasury's gold, was not impressed.
 After a short stay in Greece, the Zog party went to Istanbul in Turkey, then fled through Romania, Poland, Latvia, Sweden, Norway, and Belgium to Paris.
 Zog and his family lived for a time in France and fled when the Germans invaded.
 Their escape from France was helped by Prince Mehmed Orhan Osmanoğlu from the Ottoman Imperial Dynasty, who was aide-de-camp of Zog I.

 The royal family then settled in England.
 Their first residence was at The Ritz in London.
 This was followed in 1941 by a brief stay at Forest Ridge, a house in the South Ascot area of Sunninghill in Berkshire, near where Zog's nieces had been at school in Ascot.
 In 1941 they moved to Parmoor House, Parmoor, near Frieth in Buckinghamshire, with some staff of the court living in locations around Lane End.